6 Key Performance Indicators You Can Track Within CTM

 - Average Call Duration — are my agents handling support issues in a timely manner?
 Which calls take longer to resolve?

-Evaluating these metrics on a daily, weekly, and monthly basis provide a good pulse check for how your organization is serving your customers and can raise red flags when needed, such as if your C-SAT score starts to dip.
+Evaluating these metrics on a daily, weekly, and monthly basis provide a good pulse check for how your organization is serving your customers and can raise red flags when needed, such as if your ring time starts to increase.
 They also help inform your strategy in preparing for high-volume call times.
+Implementing conversation intelligence tools, such as call recordings, transcriptions, keyword spotting, scoring or tagging, helps you gain deeper insight into the content of your calls.

 Within CTM, we have built some standard reports for you to review and export, but you may also build your own custom reports to expose the specific dimensions and metrics of your choosing.
 In addition to that, you can evaluate custom fields unique to your business.
 Want to know how many calls result in scheduled appointments?
 How many callers are interested in a particular product line?
 How many calls are associated with each sales lead in your organization?
 All can be analyzed with custom fields.